Galaxy Quest: Tie-in media

 In November 1999, Galaxy Quest was novelized by science fiction writer Terry Bisson, who stayed very close to the plot of the film.

 In 2008, IDW Publishing released a comic book sequel to the movie entitled Galaxy Quest: Global Warning.
-In January 2015, IDW launched an ongoing series set several years after the events of the film.
+In January 2015, IDW launched a four-issue series set several years after the events of the film called "Galaxy Quest: The Journey Continues".
 In 2021, Eaglemoss Publications released a behind-the-scenes book entitled Galaxy Quest: The Inside Story.